epam/edp-install/docs/roadmap.md

 EDP should provide secrets management as a part of platform.
 There are multiple tools providing secrets management capabilities.
 The aim is to be aligned with GitOps and [Operator Pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/){target=_blank} approaches so [HashiCorp Vault](https://www.vaultproject.io/docs/platform/k8s){target=_blank}, [Banzaicloud Bank Vaults](https://github.com/banzaicloud/bank-vaults){target=_blank}, [Bitnami Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets){target=_blank} are currently used for internal projects and some of them should be made publicly available - as a part of EDP Deployment.

+!!! done "EDP Release 2.12.x"
+    [External Secret Operator](./operator-guide/external-secrets-operator-integration.md) is a recommended secret management tool for the EDP components.

 ### Release Management

 [Conventional Commits](https://www.conventionalcommits.org){target=_blank} and [Conventional Changelog](https://github.com/conventional-changelog){target=_blank} are two approaches to be used as part of release process.
 Today EDP provides only capabilities to manage *Release Branches*.
 This activity should address this gap by formalizing and implementing *Release Process* as a part of EDP.
 Topics to be covered: Versioning, Tagging, Artifacts Promotion.